tic0uk/devopsapprentice.com/_pages/40_about.markdown

 to learn to code in Python.
 Find out more over at <a href="/homelab/">Homelab Projects & Activities</a>
 <br><br>
-If you want to know more about my back story, read more about me  <a href="/mystory/part1">how I got started in IT.</a> I've also created a blog, so if you're interested in my day-to-day stuff, I'll be talking about various things going on in my labs (and also quite likely writing about how awesome my dog is).
+If you want to know more about my back story, you can read more about  <a href="/mystory/part1">how I got started in IT.</a> I've also created a blog, so if you're interested in my day-to-day stuff, I'll be talking about various things going on in my labs (and also quite likely writing about how awesome my dog is).
 <br><br>